 You can toggle between Results table and Visualization views by clicking the Results or Visualization tabs.

-- The Chart Options button inside the visualization tab is used to define labels for the X and Y axis of your chart as well as selecting which data column should be displayed on the X-Axis.
+- The Setup button inside the visualization tab is used to choose the visualization type, define labels for the X and Y axis of your chart as well as selecting which data column should be displayed on the X-Axis.
 The scale of the Y-Axis and whether it is stacked are also chosen here.

 - The Add Plot button is used to define each series of data to be displayed on your chart.
 You can display multiple stacked series by clicking the Add Plot button multiple times and defining each of the series values and specifying the type of the series (Bar or Line) and other display options.